How to Do Cat-Cow Stretches (Chakravakasana)

 1. Lie down on your back with your knees bent toward the ceiling and the soles of your feet flat on the floor.
 With your pelvis in a neutral position, the natural curve of the lumbar spine should create a small amount of space between the lower spine and the floor.

-2. On an inhalation, press your sitting bones (the lower back side of the pelvis) into the mat to arch your lumbar spine away from the floor, emphasizing it’s natural curve.
+2. On an inhalation, press your sitting bones (the lower back side of the pelvis) into the mat to arch your lumbar spine away from the floor, emphasising it’s natural curve.

 3. On your next exhale, curve your pubis (lower front side of the pelvis) toward your face to flatten your low back to the mat, removing any space between your back and the floor.